“Speaking to one another with psalms, hymns, and songs of the Spirit. Sing and make music from your heart to the Lord.” Ephesians 5:19

 He holds a Bachelor of Arts degree in music from Methodist College, Fayetteville, and Master of Music (piano) and Master of Music (voice) from the University of Akron, Akron, Ohio.
 He has studied voice under Alan Porter, Dorothy Russell, and Dr. Mary G. Schiller.
 He has studied piano under Barbara Lambert, Jean Ishee, Marian J. Lott, Pat Pace, and Donna Geller.
 He has studied organ under Jean Ishee and Barbara MacGregor.

 His list of performing arts includes oratorios, chorales, children's concert tours, theatre, operas, and recitals.
 He is a full-time K-2 teacher with the Cumberland County Schools.
-We are blessed to have him share his musical gifts with us each week!

 The church has had six organs.
 Early ones were pumped by hand, and one was activated by a water-powered motor.
 The present organ is an 18-rank mechanical (tracker) action organ built by the Walter Holtkamp Co., in Cleveland, Ohio.
 It was as installed in 1979.